 Purpose

 The main campus of the College is open to the public from 6 a.m. to 11 p.m.
-This procedure delineates exceptions to this rule, and describes the responsibilities of staff who are on campus when the College is closed to the public.
+This policy delineates exceptions to this rule, and describes the responsibilities of staff who are on campus when the College is closed to the public.

 Narrative

-Lane Community College, 30th Ave campus grounds, is are open to the public from 6 am to 11 pm.
+Lane Community College, 30th Ave campus groundsare open to the public from 6 am to 11 pm.
 Buildings are open to the public on days classes are in session and other days as posted.
 Building hours vary based on classes and events scheduled.
 Campus building access door hours are primarily scheduled for Monday through Friday and vary by building.
 Campus buildings are closed to the public during designated holiday periods, when buildings have been locked for the evening, and other times as posted.
 Exceptions are made for performances and other special events.

 When staff are on campus between 11 p.m. and 6 a.m., or working in a building that is closed to the public, they shall contact Public Safety, extension 5558, and give their name, location, and when they anticipate leaving campus.
 Staff on campus during the times listed above shall be engaged in work related tasks.